 Locked Gates Are Off-Limits

-In most situations, a repo man can’t legally enter a locked gate or other locked property to access a vehicle unless he has permission from the property owner.
+Though laws vary by state, in most situations, a repo man can’t legally enter a locked gate or other locked property to access a vehicle unless he has permission from the property owner.
 This means that a repo man can’t repossess your car if it’s inside a closed garage, fully enclosed fence, or other completely closed-off, private area.
 In most states, using physical force to cut a lock or chain or otherwise damaging property is considered a breach of the peace.
 Repo men are not allowed to do anything that counts as trespassing or breaching the peace to get to your vehicle.

-What Repo Men Can Do Legally
+What Can Repo Men Legally Do To Repossession Your Car?

 Although the repossession laws generally block repossession agents from taking certain actions, they still have plenty of legal opportunities to repossess your vehicle.
 For example, a repo agent may legally enter your yard, driveway, or other private property if nothing is blocking their access.
 If you drive your car to work, a grocery store, or any other publicly accessible destination, it could be repossessed.

 Also, even though a repossession agent can’t enter a locked fence or closed garage, in most cases, they may legally enter an unlocked gate or even an open garage.
 Depending on your circumstances, attempting to hide your car all the time could become exhausting.
 Worse, if your car ends up getting repossessed, the creditor will usually add the cost of the repossession agency’s extra time onto your loan balance, leaving you with a deficit to pay even after the repo action.